 We accidentally booked into a guesthouse outside of Ohrid in a lakeside town called Lagadin – and it turned out to be our best decision while travelling in Macedonia.
-Lagadin is a quiet place but the views of the lake are unspoilt and serene.
-From here, it’s just a short bus ride to the monastery of St Naum on the border of Albania.
+Lagadin is a quiet place but the views of the lake are unspoiled and serene.
+The guesthouse was amazing, and we feasted on home-cooked vegan food there all week.
+From Lagadin, it’s just a short bus ride to the monastery of St Naum on the border of Albania.

 Recommend time: 4+ days

-My initial reaction to Bitola was one of complete let down.
+My initial reaction to Bitola was complete let down.
 I wrote it off as an ugly and unremarkable city almost immediately.
 I’m the first to admit that I made a mistake.
-Although Bitola is quite industrial looking and desolate in places, once you scratch the surface it’s actually quite a beautiful and cool city.
+Although Bitola is quite industrial looking and desolate in places, when you scratch the surface it’s actually quite a beautiful and cool city.

 Once the mist cleared and the sun came out, I realised that Bitola is surrounded by stunning mountains.
-There’s a hipster coffee scene going on along their high street where everyone goes to drink nescafe (iced coffee) and the main square is characterised by two beautifully designed mosques and a clock tower.
+There’s a hipster coffee scene going on along their high street where everyone goes to drink nescafe (iced coffee – not the instant coffee) and the main square is characterised by two beautifully designed mosques and a clock tower.

 Recommend time: 2 days, + 1 day if you plan on hiking in Baba Mountain

-There are a couple more places to travel in Macedonia that any slow travellers (us included) would love to explore.
-At the time, these places either weren’t on our radar, or were difficult to get to on public transport in the winter season.
+There are a couple more places to travel in Macedonia worth visiting.
+At the time, these places either weren’t on our radar or were difficult to get to on public transport during the winter season.

-We completely overlooked Prilep but when our bus from Bitola to Skopje passed through our jaws dropped at the incredible mountain range backdrop to the city and immediately wished we’d known about it beforehand.
+We completely overlooked Prilep but when our bus from Bitola to Skopje passed through our jaws dropped at the incredible mountain range backdrop to the city.
+We immediately wished we’d known about it beforehand.

-If you want to travel further in Macedonia, then Tikves looks like another good region to explore.
+If you want to travel further in Macedonia whilst on holiday, then Tikves looks like another good region to explore.
 Tikves is Macedonia’s famous wine region, producing the fruity but dry red wines that are sold across the country for over 2500 years.
 We couldn’t find much information about travelling in Tikves, but it seems that most travellers stop by in the town of Kavadarci and visit the region’s wineries and Tikves Lake from there.

-Do you have some recommendations for where to travel in Macedonia?
+Do you have some recommendations for where to holiday in Macedonia?
 We’d love to hear about the places you liked most and anywhere that we missed off of our Macedonia travel route.